teamniteo/handbook/roles/support.md

 We also have the #support-emails channel for a live stream of GrooveHQ tickets and responses.

+Server related issues, updates and warnings are posted on #server-operations channel.

 ## Live Chat Support

 Live chat function on our sales page.
 When working, log into [Olark](https://olark.com) so we can offer users live chat support.